(Estimated reading time: 3 minutes, 10 seconds.)

-Although it might seem a little early to start thinking about getting a Halloween costume for your pet, now is actually the perfect time.
-Most pet and other stores are starting to display their Halloween merchandise and the best selection is now available before everything gets picked through.
+Most pet and other stores are already displaying their Halloween merchandise and the best selection is now available before everything gets picked through.

 PetSmart has their racks of costumes up and there is a lot of cute stuff to be found.